Terranora interconnector: Technical description

 Directlink (Terranora) interconnector is a 59 km HVDC land cable route.
-The system has three 65MVA Voltage Source Converters at each station connected by three pairs of transmission cables.
+The system has three 65 MVA Voltage Source Converters at each station connected by three pairs of transmission cables.
 Each pair of cables operates at +/-80 kV and transmits 60 MW.
 In New South Wales it is connected to a 132 kV alternating current transmission grid and in Queensland to 110 kV alternating current transmission grid.

 The total rating of the interconnector is 180 MW.
 The maximum net transfer minus losses is around 170 MW.
 If one pair of cables malfunctions, the available capacity is around 115 MW.
 If two pairs of cables are out of service, the capacity is around 57 MW.
 However, in some cases for a limited time period the interconnector has operated in an overloading mode for up to 250 MW.
 The limiting factor for flow in the New South Wales direction is the thermal ratings of the Terranora–Mudgeeraba 110 kV lines and Mullumbimby–Dunoon 132 kV lines, and for flow in the Queensland direction is the thermal ratings of the Lismore–Dunoon 132 kV lines.

 HVDC VSC was chosen for this project for reasons of low environmental impact of the transmission route and the ability of the IGBT converter stations at each end to accurately control both real and reactive power.
 Individual water-cooled IGBT modules are rated at 2.5 kV and 500 A, with multiple units connected in series to achieve the required voltage rating.